xyo-toy/Dots/README.md

 # Suggestions
-All suggestions are welcome !
+Any suggestions are welcome !